machinalis/iepy/docs/instantiation.rst

     └── rules.py

-Lets see why each one of this files is there:
+Let's see why each one of those files is there:

 Settings file